On the Bloch-Kato conjecture for GSp(4): Strategy

 In order to deduce Theorem B from Theorem A, we use variation in a $p$-adic family.
 We use $p$-adic families of ``Siegel type'' -- one-parameter families in which we vary $(r_1, r_2)$ $p$-adically while keeping the difference $r_1 - r_2$ fixed.

-If we knew that the $p$-adic $L$-function of \cite{LPSZ1} extended to Siegel-type families, and that there existed a $p$-adic Eichler--Shimura isomorphism for such families, interpolating the period isomorphisms for the middle steps of the Hodge filtration at each classical specialisation (analogous to the results of Ohta \cite{ohta95} and Andreatta--Iovita--Stevens for $\GL_2$ \cite{AIS15}), then Theorem B would be a virtually immediate consequence of Theorem A (we sketch the argument in \cref{sect:ESconj}).
+If we knew that the $p$-adic $L$-function of \cite{LPSZ1} extended to Siegel-type families, and that there existed a $p$-adic Eichler--Shimura isomorphism for such families, interpolating the period isomorphisms for the middle steps of the Hodge filtration at each classical specialisation (analogous to the results of Ohta \cite{ohta95} and Andreatta--Iovita--Stevens for $\GL_2$ \cite{andreattaiovitastevens}), then Theorem B would be a virtually immediate consequence of Theorem A (we sketch the argument in \cref{sect:ESconj}).
 However, these ingredients do not seem to be available yet for $\GSp_4$; both statements seem to be accessible for Klingen-type families (with $r_1$ varying but $r_2$ fixed), but the case of Siegel-type families is less clear.

-Instead, we use an alternative argument, relying on the existence of a $p$-adic $L$-function for functorial liftings to $\GL_4$ of Siegel-type families, a refinement of the results of \cite{DJR18}.
-(Details of this will appear in forthcoming work.)
+Instead, we use an alternative argument, relying on the existence of a $p$-adic $L$-function for functorial liftings to $\GL_4$ of Siegel-type families due to Barrera Salazar et al \cite{BDGJW25}.
 A careful analysis of the relation between this new ``Betti'' $p$-adic $L$-function for the family, and the ``coherent'' $p$-adic $L$-function of \cite{LPSZ1} for its classical specialisations, leads to the conclusion that the image of the Euler system for $\Pi$ under the Perrin-Riou regulator must be a scalar multiple of the $p$-adic $L$-function.

 What remains to be proven is that this scalar factor is not zero.
 We show that if the ratio of periods giving this scalar factor degenerates to 0, then this happens not only for the Euler system class over the cyclotomic extension $\QQ(\mu_{p^\infty})$, but simultaneously for the classes over $\QQ(\mu_{Mp^\infty})$ for all auxiliary conductors $M$.
 This gives an Euler system satisfying a stronger-than-expected local condition at $p$, and an result due to Mazur and Rubin shows that in fact no such Euler system can exist, contradicting our assumption.
 This completes the proof of Theorem B.